soundpress/RulesOfNYC/docs/c23/index.rst

 *§ 2-07 Confidentiality.* ::

 (a) Policy.
-The principle of confidentiality of information obtained in the Health, with the approval of the Department of Mental Health, Mental Retardation and Alcoholism Services shall develop and implement a written policy governing the dissemination of information.
+The principle of confidentiality of information obtained in the course of treatment is to be upheld.
+The Departments of Correction and Health, with the approval of the Department of Mental Health, Mental Retardation and Alcoholism Services shall develop and implement a written policy governing the dissemination of information.

 (b) Sharing of information.